Omali Yeshitela: Entry into the Civil Rights Movement and the Black Power Movement

-Yeshitela returned to St. Petersburg, Florida following his discharge from the US Army.
+Yeshitela returned to St. Petersburg, Florida, following his discharge from the US Army in 1963.
 He worked in many fields such as manual labor in a carpet sales and installation warehouse, and as a "copy boy", a proofreader and an apprentice printer for the St. Petersburg Times.
 Yeshitela also attended Gibbs Junior College.
 Yeshitela became involved with other college students who organized against the Jim Crow policies in St. Petersburg, Florida.

 Yeshitela explored a variety of movements and organizations.
 Yeshitela attended meetings and participated in some actions led by the National Association for the Advancement of Colored People (NAACP) but did not agree with their tactics and objectives.
 Yeshitela explored the Nation of Islam because of his love for Malcolm X but did not choose to join them.
 Yeshitela became associated with the Congress of Racial Equality (CORE).
 Yeshitela was an organizer for a voter registration and education project in African communities of North Florida.
 Following his work with CORE, Yeshitela joined the Student Nonviolent Coordinating Committee.

 Student Nonviolent Coordinating Committee

-Yeshitela participated in the Civil Rights Movement in his youth during the 1950s and 1960s as a member of the Student Nonviolent Coordinating Committee.
-SNCC was an important organization.
+Yeshitela participated in the Civil Rights Movement in his youth during the 1950s and 1960s as a member of the Student Nonviolent Coordinating Committee (SNCC), an influential organization.
 Formed in 1960, SNCC departed from the politics of the Southern Christian Leadership Conference (SCLC).
 SNCC began in 1960.
 Since 1960, SNCC had committed itself to organizing amongst the grassroots in the South.
 SNCC had also begun to develop relationships internationally.
 SNCC organizers had met Ahmed Sekou Toure of Guinea and other African Independence leaders.
 SNCC had formed a close relationship with Malcolm X.

 Yeshitela joined SNCC in 1966.
 This was the same year that Stokely Carmichael (later known as Kwame Ture) was elected the chair of SNCC.
 Yeshitela notes that Carmichael had "captured the imagination of the world when he uttered the slogan/demand" Black Power.
 SNCC had also organized the Lowndes County Freedom Organization in Alabama.

 In 1966, Omali Yeshitela organized the first membership-based SNCC chapter.
 SNCC had originally been operated as a staff-based volunteer organization.
 The membership-based structure gave the SNCC chapter in St. Petersburg, Florida, the same character as the Black Panther Party for Self-Defense, forming around the same time in Oakland, California.

 SNCC organized in the defense of the African Community in St. Petersburg, Florida (as they had done elsewhere).
-Omali Yeshitela notes that one issue they had been concerned with was a $50 million federal grant to the city of St. Petersburg which the city government had chosen to “beautify” downtown St. Petersburg.
+Omali Yeshitela notes that one issue they had been concerned with was a $50 million federal grant to the city of St. Petersburg, which the city government had chosen to "beautify" downtown St. Petersburg.
 Yeshitela and SNCC believed that the funding would be better used to provide jobs, economic development and other improvements to the black community in St. Petersburg.
-Yeshitela notes that the struggle over economic development was the important backdrop to Yeshitela’s famous tearing down of George Snow Hill’s racist mural that hung in St. Petersburg City Hall.
+Yeshitela notes that the struggle over economic development was the important backdrop to Yeshitela's famous tearing down of George Snow Hill’s racist mural that hung in St. Petersburg City Hall.